viggie/vivey/README.md

 ## Theme
 Theme files have header, footer as functions.
-Themes is a single file `src/theme.php` Uses Bootstrap 4.3.1 in CDN.
+Themes is a single file `src/theme.php` Uses Bootstrap 5.3.2 & Bootstrap Icons 1.11.2 in CDN.
 You can change it to your preferrred CSS framework.
 Just be sure to modify the class names in html as necessary.
 Edit this theme as necessary to change.

 ## File Structure